All Episodes

 They're happening in the inner city.

-We don't want to push police officers out of our community, because you know what?
+We don't want to push police officers out of our community because you know what?

-I'm gonna continue doing it.
+I'm going to continue doing it.

 That's not what helps us.